stefanofa/awesome/TOPICS.md

 ## reactquery

 *   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
 Monitor queries across devices in real-time with a gorgeous native interface.
 Features device management, query visualization, state simulation, and automatic production safety.
 Works with React Native, Web, Next.js, Expo, and any JS based platform

-## tools

-*   [Buoy-gg/Buoy-Desktop](https://github.com/Buoy-gg/Buoy-Desktop) - Beautiful macOS app for debugging React Query in ANY React-based application (Mobile, Web, TV, VR).
-Monitor queries across devices in real-time with a gorgeous native interface.
-Features device management, query visualization, state simulation, and automatic production safety.
-Works with React Native, Web, Next.js, Expo, and any JS based platform

-*   [noah-nuebling/mac-mouse-fix](https://github.com/noah-nuebling/mac-mouse-fix) - Mac Mouse Fix - Make Your $10 Mouse Better Than an Apple Trackpad!

-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.

 ## persistence